 Actually, the sabotage of MJ’s finances started much earlier before the release of the album Invincible.
 We have plenty of examples of Sony’s mismanagement during the production of the album that started in 1997!
 Recording studios and dozens of hotel rooms left empty and booked for months with no one caring about it.
 Pressure to use new and young producers.

-Do you understand now the tricky game???
-MJ did not have any sort of debts with Sony.
+MJ didn’t have any sort of personal debts with Sony.
 Everything was paid with his own money and unfortunately, having a back catalogue still going great in the market, Sony would “recoup” without problems.
 He knew very well how things worked in the music industry and that’s why he became so angry with them.

 So now here we are ready to go back to 2002.